Xavier0301/db-54/part1/README.md

 # Query 3 Optimization

 The unoptimised version of this query leads the database to only make full scans and hash joins.
-The has joins is what takes the most time, and the total cost is 3092626926820.33.
+The hash joins is what takes the most time, and the total cost is 3092626926820.33.

 We optimise the query by adding multiple indexes:
 * On `collision_severity` of `Collisions`